-A charming little street that begins with the Church House Inn on one side with a terrace of stone cottages opposite (pictured left) which together won a Special Commendation in the Civic Society's Bollington in Bloom 2006.
-The top end of the street has a terrace of three cottages which are the converted St Gregory's School now known as St Gregory's Mews.
+A charming little street that begins with the Church House Inn on one side and a terrace of stone cottages opposite (pictured left) which together make for a beautiful show each summer.
+The top end of the street has a terrace of three cottages which are the converted St Gregory’s School now known as St Gregory’s Mews.
 At the end is a gate leading into the Catholic graveyard.

 Approach off Church Street.